KomalJayswal/Exception-Handler-Utlity/README.md

 # Exception Handler Utility : 1.0.0

+This version contains a basic generic handler for handling the standard custom exceptions.

+## Advantages

+## Disadvantages

 ## Installation

 Import this as a maven jar dependency in your applications ( _where you want to use the custom exception handler_ )
 ```bash
 <dependency>
     <groupId>net.apmoller.crb.ohm.microservices</groupId>